iwarapter/terraform-provider-pingfederate/docs/resources/oauth_client.md

 - `persistent_grant_idle_timeout` (Number) The persistent grant idle timeout.
 - `persistent_grant_idle_timeout_time_unit` (String) The persistent grant idle timeout time unit.
 - `persistent_grant_idle_timeout_type` (String) Allows an administrator to override the Persistent Grant Idle Timeout set globally for the OAuth AS.
 Defaults to SERVER_DEFAULT.
+- `persistent_grant_reuse_grant_types` (List of String) The grant types that the OAuth AS can reuse rather than creating a new grant for each request.
+This value will override the Reuse Existing Persistent Access Grants for Grant Types on the Authorization Server Settings.
+Only 'IMPLICIT' or 'AUTHORIZATION_CODE' or 'RESOURCE_OWNER_CREDENTIALS' are valid grant types.
+- `persistent_grant_reuse_type` (String) Allows and administrator to override the Reuse Existing Persistent Access Grants for Grant Types set globally for OAuth AS.
+Defaults to SERVER_DEFAULT.
-- `redirect_uris` (Set of String) URIs to which the OAuth AS may redirect the resource owner's user agent after authorization is obtained.
+- `redirect_uris` (List of String) URIs to which the OAuth AS may redirect the resource owner's user agent after authorization is obtained.
 A redirection URI is used with the Authorization Code and Implicit grant types.
 Wildcards are allowed.
 However, for security reasons, make the URL as restrictive as possible.For example: https://*.company.com/* Important: If more than one URI is added or if a single URI uses wildcards, then Authorization Code grant and token requests must contain a specific matching redirect uri parameter.
 - `refresh_rolling` (String) Use ROLL or DONT_ROLL to override the Roll Refresh Token Values setting on the Authorization Server Settings.
 SERVER_DEFAULT will default to the Roll Refresh Token Values setting on the Authorization Server Setting screen.
 Defaults to SERVER_DEFAULT.
+- `refresh_token_rolling_grace_period` (Number) The grace period that a rolled refresh token remains valid in seconds.
+- `refresh_token_rolling_grace_period_type` (String) When specified, it overrides the global Refresh Token Grace Period defined in the Authorization Server Settings.
+The default value is SERVER_DEFAULT
+- `refresh_token_rolling_interval` (Number) The minimum interval to roll refresh tokens, in hours.
+This value will override the Refresh Token Rolling Interval Value on the Authorization Server Settings.
+- `refresh_token_rolling_interval_type` (String) Use OVERRIDE_SERVER_DEFAULT to override the Refresh Token Rolling Interval value on the Authorization Server Settings.
+SERVER_DEFAULT will default to the Refresh Token Rolling Interval value on the Authorization Server Setting.
+Defaults to SERVER_DEFAULT.
 - `request_object_signing_algorithm` (String) The JSON Web Signature [JWS] algorithm that must be used to sign the Request Object.
-All signing algorithms are allowed if value is not present.
+All signing algorithms are allowed if value is not present <br>RS256 - RSA using SHA-256<br>RS384 - RSA using SHA-384<br>RS512 - RSA using SHA-512<br>ES256 - ECDSA using P256 Curve and SHA-256<br>ES384 - ECDSA using P384 Curve and SHA-384<br>ES512 - ECDSA using P521 Curve and SHA-512<br>PS256 - RSASSA-PSS using SHA-256 and MGF1 padding with SHA-256<br>PS384 - RSASSA-PSS using SHA-384 and MGF1 padding with SHA-384<br>PS512 - RSASSA-PSS using SHA-512 and MGF1 padding with SHA-512<br>RSASSA-PSS is only supported with SafeNet Luna, Thales nCipher or Java 11.
-- `request_policy_ref` (Block List, Max: 1) The CIBA request policy. (see [below for nested schema](#nestedblock--request_policy_ref))
+- `request_policy_ref` (String) The CIBA request policy.
+- `require_jwt_secured_authorization_response_mode` (Boolean) Determines whether JWT Secured authorization response mode is required when initiating an authorization request.
+The default is false.
 - `require_proof_key_for_code_exchange` (Boolean) Determines whether Proof Key for Code Exchange (PKCE) is required for this client.
 - `require_pushed_authorization_requests` (Boolean) Determines whether pushed authorization requests are required when initiating an authorization request.
 The default is false.
 - `require_signed_requests` (Boolean) Determines whether signed requests are required for this client
 - `restrict_scopes` (Boolean) Restricts this client's access to specific scopes.
 - `restrict_to_default_access_token_manager` (Boolean) Determines whether the client is restricted to using only its default access token manager.
 The default is false.
-- `restricted_response_types` (Set of String) The response types allowed for this client.
+- `restricted_response_types` (List of String) The response types allowed for this client.
 If omitted all response types are available to the client.
-- `restricted_scopes` (Set of String) The scopes available for this client.
+- `restricted_scopes` (List of String) The scopes available for this client.
-- `token_exchange_processor_policy_ref` (Block List, Max: 1) The Token Exchange Processor policy. (see [below for nested schema](#nestedblock--token_exchange_processor_policy_ref))
+- `token_exchange_processor_policy_ref` (String) The Token Exchange Processor policy.
+- `token_introspection_content_encryption_algorithm` (String) The JSON Web Encryption [JWE] content-encryption algorithm for the Token Introspection Response.<br>AES_128_CBC_HMAC_SHA_256 - Composite AES-CBC-128 HMAC-SHA-256<br>AES_192_CBC_HMAC_SHA_384 - Composite AES-CBC-192 HMAC-SHA-384<br>AES_256_CBC_HMAC_SHA_512 - Composite AES-CBC-256 HMAC-SHA-512<br>AES_128_GCM - AES-GCM-128<br>AES_192_GCM - AES-GCM-192<br>AES_256_GCM - AES-GCM-256
+- `token_introspection_encryption_algorithm` (String) The JSON Web Encryption [JWE] encryption algorithm used to encrypt the content-encryption key of the Token Introspection Response.<br>DIR - Direct Encryption with symmetric key<br>A128KW - AES-128 Key Wrap<br>A192KW - AES-192 Key Wrap<br>A256KW - AES-256 Key Wrap<br>A128GCMKW - AES-GCM-128 key encryption<br>A192GCMKW - AES-GCM-192 key encryption<br>A256GCMKW - AES-GCM-256 key encryption<br>ECDH_ES - ECDH-ES<br>ECDH_ES_A128KW - ECDH-ES with AES-128 Key Wrap<br>ECDH_ES_A192KW - ECDH-ES with AES-192 Key Wrap<br>ECDH_ES_A256KW - ECDH-ES with AES-256 Key Wrap<br>RSA_OAEP - RSAES OAEP<br>RSA_OAEP_256 - RSAES OAEP using SHA-256 and MGF1 with SHA-256
+- `token_introspection_signing_algorithm` (String) The JSON Web Signature [JWS] algorithm required to sign the Token Introspection Response.<br>HS256 - HMAC using SHA-256<br>HS384 - HMAC using SHA-384<br>HS512 - HMAC using SHA-512<br>RS256 - RSA using SHA-256<br>RS384 - RSA using SHA-384<br>RS512 - RSA using SHA-512<br>ES256 - ECDSA using P256 Curve and SHA-256<br>ES384 - ECDSA using P384 Curve and SHA-384<br>ES512 - ECDSA using P521 Curve and SHA-512<br>PS256 - RSASSA-PSS using SHA-256 and MGF1 padding with SHA-256<br>PS384 - RSASSA-PSS using SHA-384 and MGF1 padding with SHA-384<br>PS512 - RSASSA-PSS using SHA-512 and MGF1 padding with SHA-512<br>A null value will represent the default algorithm which is RS256.<br>RSASSA-PSS is only supported with SafeNet Luna, Thales nCipher or Java 11
 - `user_authorization_url_override` (String) The URL used as 'verification_url' and 'verification_url_complete' values in a Device Authorization request.
 This property overrides the 'userAuthorizationUrl' value present in Authorization Server Settings.
 - `validate_using_all_eligible_atms` (Boolean) Validates token using all eligible access token managers for the client.
-This setting is ignored if 'restrict_to_default_access_token_manager' is set to true.
+This setting is ignored if 'restrictToDefaultAccessTokenManager' is set to true.

-### Read-Only

-- `id` (String) The ID of this resource.

-<a id="nestedblock--client_auth"></a>
+<a id="nestedatt--client_auth"></a>
 ### Nested Schema for `client_auth`

-Required:

-- `type` (String) Client authentication type.

 Optional:

 - `client_cert_issuer_dn` (String) Client TLS Certificate Issuer DN.
 - `client_cert_subject_dn` (String) Client TLS Certificate Subject DN.
+- `encrypted_secret` (String) For GET requests, this field contains the encrypted client secret, if one exists.
+For POST and PUT requests, if you wish to reuse the existing secret, this field should be passed back unchanged.
 - `enforce_replay_prevention` (Boolean) Enforce replay prevention on JSON Web Tokens.
 This field is applicable only for Private Key JWT Client Authentication.
-- `secret` (String, Sensitive) Client secret for Basic Authentication.
+- `secret` (String) Client secret for Basic Authentication.
 To update the client secret, specify the plaintext value in this field.
 This field will not be populated for GET requests.
 - `token_endpoint_auth_signing_algorithm` (String) The JSON Web Signature [JWS] algorithm that must be used to sign the JSON Web Tokens.
 This field is applicable only for Private Key JWT Client Authentication.
-All signing algorithms are allowed if value is not present.

-<a id="nestedblock--default_access_token_manager_ref"></a>
-### Nested Schema for `default_access_token_manager_ref`

-Required:

-- `id` (String) The ID of the resource.

-Read-Only:

-- `location` (String) A read-only URL that references the resource.
-If the resource is not currently URL-accessible, this property will be null.
+All signing algorithms are allowed if value is not present <br>RS256 - RSA using SHA-256<br>RS384 - RSA using SHA-384<br>RS512 - RSA using SHA-512<br>ES256 - ECDSA using P256 Curve and SHA-256<br>ES384 - ECDSA using P384 Curve and SHA-384<br>ES512 - ECDSA using P521 Curve and SHA-512<br>PS256 - RSASSA-PSS using SHA-256 and MGF1 padding with SHA-256<br>PS384 - RSASSA-PSS using SHA-384 and MGF1 padding with SHA-384<br>PS512 - RSASSA-PSS using SHA-512 and MGF1 padding with SHA-512<br>RSASSA-PSS is only supported with SafeNet Luna, Thales nCipher or Java 11.
+- `type` (String) Client authentication type.<br>The required field for type SECRET is secret.<br>The required fields for type CERTIFICATE are clientCertIssuerDn and clientCertSubjectDn.<br>The required field for type PRIVATE_KEY_JWT is: either jwks or jwksUrl.

-<a id="nestedblock--extended_properties"></a>
+<a id="nestedatt--extended_parameters"></a>
-### Nested Schema for `extended_properties`
+### Nested Schema for `extended_parameters`

-Required:

-- `key_name` (String) The extended property name.

 Optional:

-- `values` (Set of String) A List of parameter values.
+- `values` (List of String) A List of values

-<a id="nestedblock--jwks_settings"></a>
+<a id="nestedatt--jwks_settings"></a>
 ### Nested Schema for `jwks_settings`

 Optional:

 - `jwks` (String) JSON Web Key Set (JWKS) document of the OAuth client.
-Either 'jwks' or 'jwks_url' must be provided if private key JWT client authentication or signed requests is enabled.
+Either 'jwks' or 'jwksUrl' must be provided if private key JWT client authentication or signed requests is enabled.
 If the client signs its JWTs using an RSASSA-PSS signing algorithm, PingFederate must either use Java 11 or be integrated with a hardware security module (HSM) to process the digital signatures.
 - `jwks_url` (String) JSON Web Key Set (JWKS) URL of the OAuth client.
-Either 'jwks' or 'jwks_url' must be provided if private key JWT client authentication or signed requests is enabled.
+Either 'jwks' or 'jwksUrl' must be provided if private key JWT client authentication or signed requests is enabled.
 If the client signs its JWTs using an RSASSA-PSS signing algorithm, PingFederate must either use Java 11 or be integrated with a hardware security module (HSM) to process the digital signatures.

-<a id="nestedblock--oidc_policy"></a>
+<a id="nestedatt--oidc_policy"></a>
 ### Nested Schema for `oidc_policy`

 Optional:

 - `grant_access_session_revocation_api` (Boolean) Determines whether this client is allowed to access the Session Revocation API.
+- `grant_access_session_session_management_api` (Boolean) Determines whether this client is allowed to access the Session Management API.
-- `id_token_content_encryption_algorithm` (String) The JSON Web Encryption [JWE] content encryption algorithm for the ID Token.
+- `id_token_content_encryption_algorithm` (String) The JSON Web Encryption [JWE] content encryption algorithm for the ID Token.<br>AES_128_CBC_HMAC_SHA_256 - Composite AES-CBC-128 HMAC-SHA-256<br>AES_192_CBC_HMAC_SHA_384 - Composite AES-CBC-192 HMAC-SHA-384<br>AES_256_CBC_HMAC_SHA_512 - Composite AES-CBC-256 HMAC-SHA-512<br>AES_128_GCM - AES-GCM-128<br>AES_192_GCM - AES-GCM-192<br>AES_256_GCM - AES-GCM-256
-- `id_token_encryption_algorithm` (String) The JSON Web Encryption [JWE] encryption algorithm used to encrypt the content encryption key for the ID Token.
+- `id_token_encryption_algorithm` (String) The JSON Web Encryption [JWE] encryption algorithm used to encrypt the content encryption key for the ID Token.<br>DIR - Direct Encryption with symmetric key<br>A128KW - AES-128 Key Wrap<br>A192KW - AES-192 Key Wrap<br>A256KW - AES-256 Key Wrap<br>A128GCMKW - AES-GCM-128 key encryption<br>A192GCMKW - AES-GCM-192 key encryption<br>A256GCMKW - AES-GCM-256 key encryption<br>ECDH_ES - ECDH-ES<br>ECDH_ES_A128KW - ECDH-ES with AES-128 Key Wrap<br>ECDH_ES_A192KW - ECDH-ES with AES-192 Key Wrap<br>ECDH_ES_A256KW - ECDH-ES with AES-256 Key Wrap<br>RSA_OAEP - RSAES OAEP<br>RSA_OAEP_256 - RSAES OAEP using SHA-256 and MGF1 with SHA-256
-- `id_token_signing_algorithm` (String) The JSON Web Signature [JWS] algorithm required for the ID Token.
+- `id_token_signing_algorithm` (String) The JSON Web Signature [JWS] algorithm required for the ID Token.<br>NONE - No signing algorithm<br>HS256 - HMAC using SHA-256<br>HS384 - HMAC using SHA-384<br>HS512 - HMAC using SHA-512<br>RS256 - RSA using SHA-256<br>RS384 - RSA using SHA-384<br>RS512 - RSA using SHA-512<br>ES256 - ECDSA using P256 Curve and SHA-256<br>ES384 - ECDSA using P384 Curve and SHA-384<br>ES512 - ECDSA using P521 Curve and SHA-512<br>PS256 - RSASSA-PSS using SHA-256 and MGF1 padding with SHA-256<br>PS384 - RSASSA-PSS using SHA-384 and MGF1 padding with SHA-384<br>PS512 - RSASSA-PSS using SHA-512 and MGF1 padding with SHA-512<br>A null value will represent the default algorithm which is RS256.<br>RSASSA-PSS is only supported with SafeNet Luna, Thales nCipher or Java 11
 - `logout_uris` (List of String) A list of client logout URI's which will be invoked when a user logs out through one of PingFederate's SLO endpoints.
 - `pairwise_identifier_user_type` (Boolean) Determines whether the subject identifier type is pairwise.
 - `ping_access_logout_capable` (Boolean) Set this value to true if you wish to enable client application logout, and the client is PingAccess, or its logout endpoints follow the PingAccess path convention.
-- `policy_group` (Block List, Max: 1) The Open ID Connect policy.
-A null value will represent the default policy group. (see [below for nested schema](#nestedblock--oidc_policy--policy_group))
+- `policy_group` (String) The Open ID Connect policy.
+A null value will represent the default policy group.
 - `sector_identifier_uri` (String) The URI references a file with a single JSON array of Redirect URI and JWKS URL values.

-<a id="nestedblock--oidc_policy--policy_group"></a>
-### Nested Schema for `oidc_policy.policy_group`

-Required:

-- `id` (String) The ID of the resource.

-Read-Only:

-- `location` (String) A read-only URL that references the resource.
-If the resource is not currently URL-accessible, this property will be null.

-<a id="nestedblock--request_policy_ref"></a>
-### Nested Schema for `request_policy_ref`

-Required:

-- `id` (String) The ID of the resource.

-Read-Only:

-- `location` (String) A read-only URL that references the resource.
-If the resource is not currently URL-accessible, this property will be null.

-<a id="nestedblock--token_exchange_processor_policy_ref"></a>
-### Nested Schema for `token_exchange_processor_policy_ref`

-Required:

-- `id` (String) The ID of the resource.

-Read-Only:

-- `location` (String) A read-only URL that references the resource.
-If the resource is not currently URL-accessible, this property will be null.

 ## Import